growthbook/dom-mutator/README.md

 This is fast enough for most cases, but if you want more control, you can pause and resume the global MutationObserver.

-One example use case is if you are making a ton of DOM changes that you know have nothing to do with the element you are watching.
+One example use case is if you are making a ton of DOM changes that you know have nothing to do with the elements you are watching.
 You would pause right before making the changes and resume after.

 ```ts
 import {disconnectGlobalObserver, connectGlobalObserver} from "dom-mutator";